Memorable Big Ten Tournament Run Highlights 2012

-Jeff Freeman completed his third season as an assistant coach with the University of Illinois women's soccer team in 2013.
+Jeff Freeman enters his fourth season as an assistant coach with the University of Illinois women's soccer team in 2014.
 Illinois has reached at least the second round of the NCAA Tournament during all three years he has been on staff, highlighted by a Sweet Sixteen appearance in 2013.
 Freeman helped Vanessa DiBernardo earn a pair of All-America honors and saw Jannelle Flaws lead the country and break the school record for goals scored.
 Freeman also was a clinician at the 2014 NSCAA Convention in Philadelphia.

 The Illini have turned in two of the top four single-season goal totals in school history under Freeman.
 The Orange and Blue netted 54 goals in 2013 and 53 goals in 2011, which rank third and fourth, respectively, on the all-time list.
 UI boasts an overall record of 38-23-9 over the past three seasons with three NCAA Tournament appearances, a Big Ten Tournament title in 2011 and a Big Ten Tournament runner-up finish in 2012.

 In 2013, Freeman helped guide the Illini to their fourth trip to the NCAA Tournament Sweet Sixteen in school history, as they finished 11-9-3 overall.
 He coached Big Ten Forward of the Year Jannelle Flaws to a school-record 23 goals, which was tied for the most in the NCAA.
 Vanessa DiBernardo, who became Illinois' highest drafted player in school history following the season, completed her decorated career No. 3 on the all-time list with 43 goals, with Freeman coaching her during three of four seasons.